v0.17.61

 You can use instead of WebSocket (or in addition) Server-Sent Events as transport for subscriptions.
 This can have advantages and disadvantages over transport via WebSocket and requires a compatible client library, for instance graphql-sse.
 The connection between server and client should be HTTP/2+.
 The client must send the subscription request via POST with the header accept: text/event-stream and content-type: application/json in order to be accepted by the SSE transport.
 The underling protocol is documented at distinct connections mode.

 Add the SSE transport as first of all other transports, as the order is important.
-For that reason, New instead of NewDefaultServer will be used.

 srv := handler.New(generated.NewExecutableSchema(generated.Config{Resolvers: &graph.Resolver{}}))

-// default server
+// Continue server setup:

 srv.AddTransport(transport.Options{})